More than $32,000! FIFA triples the price of its best tickets for the 2026 World Cup final

 Related videos:

-FIFA has tripled the price of its best tickets for the 2026 World Cup final, raising the cost of "front row category one" tickets to 32,970 dollars, according to reports from May 8 that confirmed the new price available on the official platform of the organization.
+FIFA has tripled the price of its best tickets for the final of the 2026 World Cup, raising the cost of "front category one" tickets to $32,970, according to reports from May 8 that confirmed the new value available on the official platform of the organization.

 In total, the most exclusive ticket to see the grand final now costs nearly five times the starting price.

-The price hike is not limited to the final.
-First-class tickets for the semifinals reached up to 11,130 dollars, and in some cases, matches featuring the United States in the group stage exceed 2,700 dollars.
+The price surge is not limited to the final.
+First-category tickets for the semifinals reached up to 11,130 dollars, and the matches of the United States team in the group stage exceed 2,700 dollars in some cases.

-The option of $10,990 for the final was restricted on the night of May 8 exclusively to individuals in wheelchairs or with accessibility needs.
+The $10,990 option for the final was restricted on the night of May 8 exclusively to individuals in wheelchairs or with accessibility needs.

 The dynamic pricing system, implemented by FIFA for the first time in a World Cup, allows prices to rise without a clear ceiling based on demand.

-The organization received over 500 million ticket requests for 2026, compared to less than 50 million for the 2018 and 2022 World Cups combined, a figure that President Gianni Infantino used to justify the prices in response to public criticism.
+The organization received over 500 million ticket requests for 2026, compared to fewer than 50 million for the 2018 and 2022 World Cups combined, a figure that president Gianni Infantino used to justify the prices in response to public criticism.

 "We have to apply market rates because we are in the most developed entertainment market in the world," stated Infantino on May 8 during his participation in the Milken Institute Global Conference in Beverly Hills, California.

-The official also argued that "you can't go to see a college game in the United States, let alone a major professional match of a certain level, for less than 300 dollars," and pointed out that 25% of the tickets for the group stage are priced below that amount.
+The official also argued that "you can't go watch a college game in the United States, let alone a major professional match of a certain level, for less than 300 dollars," and pointed out that 25% of the tickets for the group stage are priced below that amount.

-Football Supporters Europe (FSE) quickly responded, describing the pricing structure as "extortionate" and a "monumental betrayal" of football fans worldwide.
+Football Supporters Europe (FSE) wasted no time in responding, characterizing the pricing structure as "extortionate" and a "monumental betrayal" of football fans worldwide.

 The official FIFA resale market shows even more extreme figures.
-A ticket for the final was listed by third-party sellers on the official site for $11,499,998.85, although FIFA clarified that it does not directly control those prices and charges a 15% commission to both the buyer and the seller.
+A ticket for the final was listed by third-party sellers on the official site for 11,499,998.85 dollars, although FIFA clarified that it does not directly control these prices and charges a 15% commission to both the buyer and the seller.

-On external platforms like VividSeats, the cheapest tickets for the final were available from $9,263.
+On external platforms like VividSeats, the cheapest tickets for the final were offered starting at $9,263.

-The historical comparison is revealing: at Qatar 2022, the most expensive ticket for the final cost around $1,600 at initial sale, making the current price of $32,970 an increase of more than twenty times in just one World Cup cycle.
+The historical comparison is revealing: at Qatar 2022, the most expensive ticket for the final cost around 1,600 dollars at initial sale, making the current price of 32,970 dollars an increase of more than twenty times in just one World Cup cycle.

-Miami, a key venue for the Latin and Cuban community, will host seven matches at the Hard Rock Stadium, including the match for third place.
+Miami, a key venue for the Latino and Cuban community, will host seven matches at Hard Rock Stadium, including the match for third place.

 To facilitate access for foreign fans, Trump announced last November the "FIFA Pass," a special visa measure for ticket buyers, although immigration concerns dampened initial demand, particularly among Latin Americans.
 The ticket sales through a lottery began on September 10, 2025, for Visa cardholders registered with FIFA ID.

-FIFA also announced the lineup of artists for the three ceremonies of the tournament, while ticket prices remain the most controversial topic with just over a month to go before the kickoff.
+FIFA also announced the lineup of artists for the three ceremonies of the tournament, while ticket prices continue to be the most controversial topic just over a month before the kickoff.

 Filed under: